GeorgeJM11/GeorgeJM11.github.io/about.md

 ### More Information

-(I'm only saying this to stop Mr. Kean cooking me for breakfast).
+(I'm only saying this to stop Mr. Keen cooking me for breakfast).
 Jk

 ### Contact me